Research-backed wealth management and brokerage services with help from a dedicated advisor.

 However, keep in mind that many customers will only take the time to leave a complaint if they have a negative experience, which could be why you don’t see as many positive reviews online.

-Compare with other robo-advisors and stock trading platforms
+Compare other robo-advisors

 You can fund your account with a transfer from an existing bank or brokerage account.
 Submit your funding information during your application, then make a deposit into your Fidelity account to start trading.